67-272-Q/lab9-friends/README.md

 - - -
 # <span class="mega-icon mega-icon-issue-opened"></span> Stop
 Show a TA that you have the email functionality set up and working as instructed and that the code is properly saved to git.
-Make sure the TA initials your sheet.
 - - -

 10. Now we want to be able to add a photo of our friends so that when we display their listing, a magnificent image appears.
 Start by cutting a new branch in git called 'photos'.
 To do the uploads we will use a gem known as [CarrierWave](https://github.com/jnicklas/carrierwave).
 There are other gems that can also be used – [paperclip](https://github.com/thoughtbot/paperclip) being one of the more popular ones – but carrierwave is easier to set up (IMHO) and works with [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html), [DataMapper](http://datamapper.org/) and a variety of [ORMs](http://solnic.eu/2011/11/29/the-state-of-ruby-orm.html).
 To get this gem installed, go to the Gemfile and type `gem 'carrierwave'` and then `bundle install` to add it to your system gems.